 The petroleum industry is characterized by rapid and significant technological advancements and introductions of new products and services utilizing new technologies.
-Other companies may have greater financial, technical and personnel resources that allow them to enjoy technological advantages and may in the future allow them to implement new technologies before us.
-There can be no assurance that we will be able to respond to such competitive pressures and implement such technologies on a timely basis or at an acceptable cost.
+Other companies may have greater financial, technical and personnel resources that allow them to implement and benefit from technological advantages.
+There can be no assurance that we will be able to respond to such competitive pressures and implement such technologies on a timely basis, or at an acceptable cost.
 If we do implement such technologies, there is no assurance that we will do so successfully.
 One or more of the technologies currently utilized by us or implemented in the future may become obsolete.
-In such case, our business, financial condition and results of operations could be affected adversely and materially.
+In such case, our business, financial condition and results of operations could also be affected adversely and materially.
 If we are unable to utilize the most advanced commercially available technology, or are unsuccessful in implementing certain technologies, our business, financial condition and results of operations could also be adversely affected in a material way.